Chinese Civil War: A Lesson for America

 CCP is repeating the same strategies and tactics against America.

 A little twist that might be of interest to those “friends of China”: numerous CCP supporters in Chinese Civil War, professors, writers, artists, college students, and even many CCP spies, ended up miserably after CCP took the power.
 Many were sent to jails, labor camps, or correctional schools in remote countryside in 1950s or 1960s.
 If history is any guide!

 *** The article posted under the link becomes "403 Forbidden" a month after the launch of this website.
-Click 细节决定存亡 周恩来鲜为人知的秘战艺术 on an alternative website for the same article.
+Click 细节决定存亡 周恩来鲜为人知的秘战艺术 on an alternative website for the same article (this url is also replaced with an irrelevant content as of 2020).
 A pdf copy of the article saved earlier from the official site could be downloaded below:

 A Few Illustrations